Living

 Only one pitcher

+What we like: If you need a budget-friendly blending star for your kitchen, then the Ninja Professional Plus has everything you need.
+With the capacity, simple presets, and intuitive controls, this ticks all the boxes when it comes to everyday use.
 The three Auto-IQ presets on this blender are extremely handy for home use – with smoothies, frozen drinks, and ice cream – creating a perfect mix of healthy options and blends to whip up treats.

-The best Ninja blender for value
+The best portable Ninja blender

 (Image credit: Ninja)

-3. Ninja Professional Blender
+3. Ninja Blast Portable

 Specifications